 With completion of the new building, which housed six grades, the next step was to locate a headmaster.
 Mr. Sam McGowin, a charter member of the incorporation, volunteered to serve as headmaster without pay until a full time headmaster could be found.
 The Reverend David McGowin of Thorsby was hired shortly later.

 The second year of schooling led to the classrooms being divided in order to house grades 1-9.
 Beginning in September 1969, the second wing of the building was complete, providing for the first graduating class, comprised of nine members, in the spring of 1970.
 The football field was completed in 1971 and a gymnasium was erected in 1972 to provide for Edgewood’s growing sports program.
-The school continued to grow over the years and in 1979 additional classrooms were added and baseball and softball fields were constructed in 1982.
-In 2002, a new elementary building and cafetorium were added to the Edgewood campus.
+The school continued to grow over the years; in 1979, additional classrooms were added and baseball and softball fields were constructed in 1982.
+In 2002, a new elementary building and cafeteria were added to the Edgewood campus.
 Other recent campus improvements have included a renovated football stadium, gymnasium, and baseball-softball complex.
 Temporary portable classrooms have also been added to allow for growth.